tpierrain/Value/Readme.md

 		...

 		// 2.
-You (are forced to) implement the abstract method returning the list of all your fields protected override IEnumerable<object> GetAllAttributesToBeUsedForEquality()
+You (are then forced to) implement the abstract method returning the list of all your fields protected override IEnumerable<object> GetAllAttributesToBeUsedForEquality()
         {
-            return new List<object>() { this.quantity, this.currency };
+            return new List<object>() { this.quantity, this.currency }; // The line of code I was talking about
         }

 		// And that's all folks!